“I’ll call you,” he

 ordered him to rush to Yalda to buy a painkiller injection at three times its

 price.
 At least then in February 2015 there was no IS, he could have dodged the

 siege but soon they lived under house arrest too afraid to walk out.

-"They think we are terrorists, that all Palestinian are terrorists," she says.
+are terrorists, that all Palestinian are terrorists," she says.

 Prices have skyrocketed in Yalda because of scarcity, rents are exorbitant, and many sleep on the street.
 His wife and child were the lucky ones who quickly moved from a school into the house of a generous host but there wasn't any space for a man so he continues to live in Yarmouk.